Image: AI generated

 "Add search functionality."

-"Add a button to filter only completed items."
+"Add a filter button for completed items only."

 "Sort by priority."